 Ready to move to France yet?
 A lot of these French Potager gardens have wattle fencing which I love, but will never be doing in a million years.
 The other thing they have is some type of mulch between the beds whether it’s pea gravel, bark or wood chips.

-These next inspiration shots are mainly “real” gardens of real people but they’re all exceptional.
+These next inspiration shots are mainly “real” gardens of real people and they’re all exceptional.

 Unable to find original source for image.
 Claim it if it’s yours!